GioeleBuriani/past_projects/2022-04_Einstein_riddle_TIAGo/README.md

 - **Einstein - Code**: Folder containing all the files to run the project
 - **Einstein - Final report.pdf**: Final report for the project
 - **Einstein - Riddle image.png**: Image showing a representation of Einstein's riddle
+- **Einstein - Riddle image.png**: Image showing the TIAGo robot in the post office environment